-Once upon a time, consumers used cash and paper checks to pay for goods and services.
+Once upon a time, most consumers used cash and paper checks to pay for goods and services.
 They stood in long lines to pay bills and transfer funds from their bank account.
 Since the evolution of technology and payments, shoppers have seen the light.
-They’re making payments with the click of a button – all thanks to tech.
+Many are making payments with the click of a button – all thanks to tech.

-Businesses are ready to leave the 1760s and paper checks behind.
+Many businesses are ready to leave paper checks behind.
 They’re done with the days of late fees and manual processes for payments.
-Companies are ready to follow the new leaders of the Payment World – consumers.
+Companies are ready to follow the new leaders of the payment world: consumers.
 They’re shaping the purchasing process and markets with just the click of a button.

 Using ePayments for A Faster, Simpler Purchasing Process

-Consumers are done with the days of paying for groceries with cash and checks.
+Many consumers are done with the days of paying for groceries with cash and checks.
 They’re tired of entering the 16-digit credit card number, or the fear of someone knowing their pin.
-They’re exploring secure and simple payment methods that cut the purchasing process time in half.
+They’re exploring secure and simple payment methods that cut the purchasing process time .
 As the eCommerce world grows, consumers are trusting electronic payments that they can manage from their mobile devices.

 Buyers are well-adjusted in the ePayments world.
-They’re leveraging EFT payments (Electronic Funds Transfers) with direct deposit and auto draft for subscription services.
+They’re leveraging EFT (Electronic Funds Transfer) payments with direct deposit and auto draft for subscription services.
 These same shoppers are paying their friends digitally with P2P (Peer to Peer) mobile apps like Venmo and PayPal to split payments.
 For consumers, ePayments bundle convenience, simplicity, and security in one service that makes paying a lot simpler than counting change.

 A recent World Pay report provided insight into electronic payments for business based on consumer payment trends.
 According to the WorldPay survey, eWallets are growing more popular as the payment method becomes widely accepted.
 By 2021, 46% of global buyers will transition from credit cards and cash to eWallet in the eCommerce world.
 The report agrees that consumers want a faster buying streamlined process – even when they’re shopping online.

 How can the B2B world trust tech for payments?
 It might be hard for businesses to say goodbye to their paper trail of checks and receipts, but the cost savings will ease the pain.
-Trading checks in for electronic payments for business can save up to 90% cost savings instead of the age-old payment methods, like paper checks, which carry the high cost of security and processing.
+Trading checks in for electronic payments for business can save lots of time instead of the older payment methods, like paper checks, which carry the high cost of security and processing.